Code-Institute-Submissions/RhysPollardDevelopment-Data-centric_milestone_AprResub/README.md

 20. [WTForms/FlaskForms](https://wtforms.readthedocs.io/en/2.3.x/): Flask library used to create forms using flask and add backend validation.
 21. [Am i responsive](http://ami.responsivedesign.is/): Tool used to see if a webpage is responsive across multiple screens.
 22. [Responsinator](http://www.responsinator.com/): Website which mocks multiple phones and devices of different sizes and orientations.
+23. [Clip Paint Studio](https://www.clipstudio.net/en/): Used to adjust some images and create landing page header.

 ---
 ## Testing